 Review summary: This book has almost no cons (rare) and too many pros to list.
-If you’re interested in learning about how to green yourself, your home and your family this book is the perfect affordable guide and I highly recommend it for families.

-Product: Green Guide Families: The Complete Reference for Eco-Friendly Parents by Catherine Zandonella; from National Geographic Books; March 16, 2010.
+Green Guide Families: The Complete Reference for Eco-Friendly Parents by Catherine Zandonella; from National Geographic Books; March 16, 2010.

-From the publisher: “When we published Green Guide: The Complete Reference for Consuming Wisely in 2008, Meryl Streep called it “the ultimate green living reference.”
+“When we published Green Guide: The Complete Reference for Consuming Wisely in 2008, Meryl Streep called it “the ultimate green living reference.”
 Now, building on that success, here’s a guide to eco-friendly parenting that’s expertly organized and filled with practical advice, definitive explanations, and imaginative ideas.

 Addressing the key environmental issues faced by parents of young children today, this book takes a straightforward approach to such urgent concerns as lead-painted toys; the risks and benefits of vaccinations, antibiotics, and vitamins; the potential side effects of plastic bottles and containers; how to manage food allergies and avoid fat- and sugar-filled snacks; and much more.